oracle/dtrace-utils/doc/userguide/reference/d_program_syntax_reference_program_structure.md

     -   **name**

-        The name that provides some idea of the probe's semantic meaning, such as `BEGIN` or `END`.
+        The name that provides some idea of the probe's semantic meaning, such as `dtrace:::BEGIN` or `dtrace:::END`.

     DTrace recognizes a form of shorthand when referencing probes.
     By convention, if you don't specify all the fields of a probe description, DTrace can match a request to all the probes with matching values in the parts of the name that you do specify.
     For example, you can reference the probe name `BEGIN` in a script to match *any* probe with the name field `BEGIN`, regardless of the value of the provider, module, and function fields.
-For example, you might see a probe referenced as:

-    ```
-    BEGIN
-    ```
+    Nevertheless, it is good practice to specify components, such as the provider, in a probe description anyhow.
+    This reduces the chances of unexpected ambiguity and can make it faster for DTrace to find probes.
+    In this guide, we will typically specify the provider name.

     If a probe is referenced in a D program and it doesn't use a full probe description, the fields are interpreted based on an order of precedence: